COVID-19 Campus Update

 Responsible Executive Office: Vice President of Academic Affairs

 Purpose: To explain the procedure relative to the orderly resolution of complaints of sexual discrimination at Platt College.
 Fair and prompt consideration shall be given to all complaints of discrimination in accordance with the procedures set forth below.
-These procedures may be utilized by any employee or applicant for employment who believes he or she has been subjected to discrimination.
+These procedures may be utilized by any employee or applicant for employment who believes they have been subjected to discrimination.

 Sexual discrimination has been held to constitute forms of discrimination prohibited by Title VI, Title VII of the Civil Rights Act of 1964, as amended and Title IX of the Educational Amendments of 1972.